- January 18, 1940

 Pedro Rodriguez scored two wins in 24 Hours of Daytona, in 1970 and 1971, both while driving the Porsche 917k for John Wyer team, while in 1967 he was third driving the Ferrari 412P.

-On the 11th of July 1971, Rodriguez was killed during the Interserie sports car race at Norisring in Nuremberg.
+On July 11, 1971, Rodriguez was killed during the Interserie sports car race at Norisring in Nuremberg.
 While he was driving for the lead, a slower car edged him into the wall and his Ferrari 512M burst into flames.
-Unfortunately, the Mexican died shortly after he was pulled out of the car and that was the horrible death.
+Unfortunately, the Mexican died shortly after he was pulled out of the car.

 Pedro Rodriguez was considered as the best driver on the wet tracks of his time and apart from Formula 1 World Championship, he has also successfully competed in NASCAR championship, Ice racing, rallies, etc. How good he was at wet turf could probably be described by the words of his teammate Chris Amon who said: 'Why doesn't anyone tell Pedro it is raining?'.